VoiceOver: macOS

 VoiceOver was first introduced in Mac OS X 10.4 and the target was users who had difficulty in reading due to vision impairment, particularly the blind.
 A preview had also been made available for Mac OS X 10.3 Panther, and was titled "Spoken Interface Preview."

 VoiceOver treats the user interface as a hierarchy of elements, which are navigated by various keystrokes.
 Elements also are "interacted" with—for example, interacting with a text box allows reading its text and, if possible, editing it; interacting with a scroll bar allows it to be moved using the keyboard.

 VoiceOver also includes support for many Braille displays.
 In addition, VoiceOver includes features for those that cannot use the mouse, such as keyboard-based navigation.

 For users with MacBooks or Magic Trackpads, a number of special multitouch features are also available.
 The trackpad will respond to gestures, much like iOS's version of VoiceOver.
 A specific example is using the trackpad to explore the actual visual layout of elements on the screen—sliding one finger around the trackpad will select elements, tapping twice will activate them.

 In Mac OS X 10.5, Apple added the "Alex" voice, which offered improved quality of speech and a more human-like sound.
 Previously, the voices were directly descended from those used in Apple's "Speech Manager," which originated in the early 1990s.
 Also, Alex voice has natural breathing, unlike all other voices in Apple.

 In Mac OS X 10.7, Apple offered the download of RealSpeak voices from Nuance for use with VoiceOver.

 Accessibility Inspector

 Accessibility Inspector is made to verify the accessibility of OS X applications.
 It displays information about the GUI element that is currently under the cursor.

 iPod Shuffle

 After its success on Macs, Apple added VoiceOver to the iPod Shuffle.
-This assists users of the iPod Shuffle in controlling the playback of songs by having titles read out.
+This assists users of the iPod Shuffle in controlling the playback of songs by having titles and artists read out.
 With the 2010 revision of iPod Shuffle, the user can also have VoiceOver read out playlists.
 Unlike VoiceOver on OS X, where VoiceOver is marketed as an accessibility feature, on the iPod Shuffle VoiceOver is intended to be used by everyone, disabled or not.